8 min read

 The main changes to the calculation are:

-The new FAFSA will have a release delay.
-In order to roll all these changes out, the FAFSA release date has been pushed back two months, reducing the amount of time students and families have to complete the FAFSA for the 2024-2025 academic year.
+The 2024-2025 FAFSA had a release delay (and some initial bugs).
+To roll all these changes out, the FAFSA release date was pushed back 3 months to December 30, 2023, reducing the time students and families had to complete the FAFSA for the 2024-2025 academic year.

 You can expect to receive less aid under the new FAFSA if you: